Security-Onion-Solutions/securityonion-docs/local-rules.rst

        ip.dst = "192.168.200.4"
        ip.src = "192.168.100.3"

-- Craft the layer 3 information  Since we specified port 7789 in our snort rule:
+- Craft the layer 3 information  Since we specified port 7789 in our rule:

   ::